-The city tour includes excursions to Uganda Museum, Kasubi Tombs, Local markets – Owino Market & Nakasero Market, Rubaga Hill, Namirembe Hill, the Kings Lake to mention but a few.
-After breakfast we will pick you up from a hotel of your choice in either Kampala or Entebbe, explore the seven hills of Kampala (popularly known as Rome of Uganda) plus the rest of Kampala.
+Kampala city tour includes excursions to Uganda Museum, Kasubi Tombs, Local markets – Owino Market & Nakasero Market, Rubaga Hill, Namirembe Hill, the Kings Lake to mention but a few.
+After breakfast, we will pick you up from a hotel of your choice in either Kampala or Entebbe, explore the seven hills of Kampala (popularly known as Rome of Uganda) plus the rest of Kampala.

-Here below is a brief information on some of the places we will be visiting:
+Here below is a piece of brief information on some of the places we will be visiting:

 The Uganda Museum

 A display of Uganda’s cultural heritage where one can see ethnological and natural-historical exhibitions.
 It is a vivid reminder of the country’s colorful past.
 The Uganda Museum (founded in 1908) in Kampala has exhibits of traditional culture, archeology, history, science, and natural history.
 It regularly presents performances of traditional music.